ibm-cloud-docs/vmwaresolutions/services/kmip_ordering.md

 | United Kingdom |  `158.175.93.122:5696` |
 | US South       |  `169.60.185.42:5696`  |

 This setting is optional at the time of initial configuration.
-You can leave this field blank at this time because the client certificate of the KMS in vCenter Server is known after your instance is deployed.
-But you must enter the certificate after your instance is deployed, so that your vCenter Server connection to the KMS can be completed successfully.
+You can leave this field blank because the client certificate of the KMS in vCenter Server is known after your instance is deployed.
+But you must enter the certificate after your instance is deployed so that your vCenter Server connection to the KMS can be completed successfully.

 ### API Key for Service ID